 Your information may be transferred to, and maintained on, computers located outside of your state, province, country, or other governmental jurisdiction where the data protection laws may differ from those of your jurisdiction.
 If you are located outside the United States and choose to provide information to us, please note that we transfer the data, including personal information, to the United States and process it there.
 If you do not want your information transferred to or processed or maintained outside of the country or jurisdiction where you are located, you should not use the Services.

 We may update this Privacy Notice from time to time and make changes to our information practices as permitted by law.
-You can reference the date on the bottom to determine when this Privacy Notice was last updated.
-Any changes will become effective when we post the revised Privacy Notice on the Services.
-If you are registered for the Services, you will be notified of any material changes to this notice prior to them becoming effective.
+You can reference the date on the top to determine when this Privacy Notice was last updated.
+Any changes will become effective when we post the revised Privacy Notice.
 Your use of the Services following this notice means that you acknowledge and accept the revised Privacy Notice.